VianneyR4/VianneyR4/README.md

 ## I'm a son of God, Developer, and a Designer!!
 <!--
 - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!  -->
 - 🌱 I’m currently learning (everything 🤣 ...)
-React Native
+Mobile Developement
 <!--
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects  -->